-illustrate an understanding of contemporary topics in lean management relating to theories, models, research methods and industrial applications;

-- 2. analyze published journal articles in the field of lean management and apply these theories to real-world cases; - 3. use the basics of production management and lean office culture; - 4. choose and use the right lean principles; - 5. develop a sensibility for the phenomenon of change and the factors that facilitate or hinder it; - 6. discuss strategies for managing change in an industrial environment; - 7. explain tips and tricks for application and implementation; - 8. practice industry-relevant behavior in their careers.
+No Competence ILO 1 Illustrate Illustrate an understanding of contemporary topics in lean management relating to theories, models, research methods and industrial applications.
+2 Analyze Analyze published journal articles in the field of lean management and apply these theories to real-world cases.
+3 Use Use the basics of production management and lean office culture.
+4 Choose Choose and use the right lean principles.
+5 Develop Develop a sensibility for the phenomenon of change and the factors that facilitate or hinder it.
+6 Discuss Discuss strategies for managing change in an industrial environment.
+7 Explain Explain tips and tricks for application and implementation.
+8 Practice Practice industry-relevant behavior in their careers.